 Ongoing Center Projects

-The Center is currently undertaking ongoing, interrelated projects aimed at revisiting Center archives and working through site-specificity following our move to Hampshire College.
-Undergraduate students from across the Five Colleges have been central to the development of mini-projects, document processing, and collaborative imaginings that guide the evolution of the overarching project "Mapping Transnational Flows of Feminist Knowledge."
+The Center is currently undertaking ongoing, interrelated projects aimed at revisiting Center archives and working through site-specificity following our move to Hampshire College: "Mapping Transnational Flows of Feminist Knowledge" and "Feminist Site-Specificity of the Five Colleges."
+Undergraduate students from across the Five Colleges have been central to the development of mini-projects, document processing, and collaborative imaginings that guide the evolution of these interconnected initiatives.

-Current Opportunities for Undergraduate Students
+Opportunities for Undergraduate Students

 Research Collaboratory

 The FCWSRC’s Research Collaboratory operates during the academic year as an opportunity for undergraduate students to embody a number of positions and gain experience in multiple areas of research and project development.
 Collaborator positions can be held for the fall semester, spring semester, or the full academic year.
-Those in the role will cycle between working on the ongoing Center project “Mapping Transnational Flows of Feminist Knowledge,” processing archival materials, and providing research assistance to FCWSRC Research Associates as needed.
+Those in the role cycle between working on the ongoing Center project “Mapping Transnational Flows of Feminist Knowledge,” processing archival materials, and providing research assistance to FCWSRC Research Associates as needed.
 Collaborators may work on event promotion and organization projects.
 Applicants must have strong organizational and communication skills, be capable of working both independently and collaboratively, and have experience and/or demonstrated interest in feminist scholarship.
 Experience with archival research and familiarity with transnational feminisms would be assets.

 Students across the Five Colleges are welcome to apply to participate in the Research Collaboratory.
 There is an expected commitment of 5 to 10 hours per week.
 While the position is unpaid, the Center is more than happy to work with Collaborators who may be eligible to earn academic credit for the work as an independent study, experiential learning placement or, for Hampshire College students, as CEL-2 credit.